speedie1337/spmenu/docs/docs.md

 ## Arguments

 You may use long, descriptive arguments or the shorter arguments.
+Note that none need to be specified for a basic spmenu prompt.
+The most commonly used arguments are `-l` or `--lines` and `-g` or `--columns`.
+All of the arguments can be defined permanently in the configuration file.
+Arguments take priority over settings defined in the config files.

 `-mh, --line-height height`
 :   Set spmenu line height to height